edm00se/blog/content/posts/2016-04-12-scm-survey-results.md

 </div>

 #### Totals
 With a total of 53 unique responses (so far as I can tell), I feel like this was a pretty good turn out in number of votes.
-Here's the break down; note: I've omitted [CVS (concurrent versions system)](http://www.nongnu.org/cvs/), with 0 total votes.
+Here's the break down; note: I've omitted [CVS (concurrent versions system)](https://www.nongnu.org/cvs/), with 0 total votes.

-{:.table .table-bordered .table-striped}
 | Value            | Total         | Pct.   |
 | ---------------- |:-------------:| ------:|
 | git              | 35            | 66.04% |